wotakumoe/wotaku/glossary/general.md

 :::

 :::details Hajidere
-Character(s) that isn't nervous and embarrassed with others, but on the contrary are when they are around their crush.
+Character(s) that aren't nervous and embarrassed with others, but on the contrary, are when they are around their crush.
 Example: [Boa Hancok from One Piece](https://anidb.net/character/6071)

 ![Boa Hancock](/glossary/general/hajidere.png)
 :::